icpc/ccs-specs/Contest_API.md

 Clients with the `admin` role may make changes to awards using the normal [HTTP methods](#http-methods) as specified above.
 Specifically, they can POST new awards, PATCH one or more attributes, or DELETE an existing award.
 All requests must include the id attribute.

+Each award id may be managed by the server, overridable, or unmanaged (potentially even unknown).
+Managed awards are assigned by the server and any attempt to change them will fail.
+Overridable awards will be assigned by the server by default, but once it has been modified externally the server will stop assigning or updating them.
+Award ids that are unmanaged or unknown to the server are solely up to the client.

+For instance, a server may be configured to assign `winner` and `*-medal` awards as managed awards, and these cannot be overridden by clients.
+The same server may assign `first-to-solve-*` awards by default, but allow a client to override them.
+This server may have no support for assigning `group-winner-*` and these will only exist if a client adds them.
+The client can also add other or arbitrary awards like `first-submission-for-country`.

 The request must fail with a 4xx HTTP status code if any of the following happens:

 * The request doesn't include an award id.